ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part03.md

 #### Update

-This has finally been fixed with the lucky `777` permissions.
+This has finally been fixed with the lucky `777` permissions, I think.
 I also suggested to Netdata to allow us to force the permissions using something like this in the Netdata Helm Chart.
 I made an issue for Netdata [here](https://github.com/netdata/helmchart/issues/449)

 ```yaml
 volumePermissions: